juliangonzalez02/azure-sentinel-threat-simulation/automation/alerts-setup.md

 - Sample payload mappings are annotated inside each JSON file.

 ## Next Steps
-Now that we've automated security events to alert the security team, next we will create [playbooks](/playbooks-severe-events.md) that Sentinel will run to automatically contain and resolve security events.
+Now that we've automated security events to alert the security team, next we will create [playbooks](playbooks-severe-events.md) that Sentinel will run to automatically contain and resolve severe security events.

 **References:**
 * Link to playbook